Have a flipping great pancake day

 The pancake bell is responsible for the English tradition of pancake races, where contestants run around a course whilst holding a frying pan and flipping a pancake at the same time.

 The story goes that in 1445 a woman in Olney in Buckinghamshire was still making her pancakes when she heard the shriving bell ring, so she ran to the church carrying her frying pan.
-In non-lockdown years, a race is held in Olney to commemorate this and in keeping with tradition it’s for ladies only with the rules stating they must wear a headscarf and apron.
+A race is held in Olney to commemorate this and in keeping with tradition it’s for ladies only with the rules stating they must wear a headscarf and apron.

 A more energetic (and dangerous!) tradition is Shrovetide football.
 As Lent is a period of abstinence, many took the opportunity for merriment in the days preceding it and indulged in a game of football.